twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 compromise.

-Firstly, almost all programs store metadata in filenames: the filename's extension. chezmoi extends this to storing metadata in attributes in the filename's prefix as well.
+Firstly, almost all programs store metadata in filenames: the filename's extension. chezmoi extends the filename to storing metadata in attributes in the filename's prefix as well.

 The `dot_` attribute makes it transparent which dotfiles are managed by chezmoi